Kevga/BeatSaberCinema/README.md

 Cinema can be used to clone static objects and lights.
 Dynamic objects other than lights, like spectrograms or rings, will currently have no function if cloned.

 If you clone lights, they will be in the same light group as the light they are cloned from.
 If you use Chroma, cloned lights will get IDs that are above all of the original light IDs, so the lighting setup in ChroMapper will not be changed.
 The same goes for prop groups: If you clone multiple lights that are in the same prop group, the cloned objects will be together in a new prop group that has a new ID, without changing prop group IDs of existing lights.
+This behavior can be changed with the `mergePropGroups` setting, as explained above.

 ### Hot reloading